r4victor/tenthousandmeters/content/blog/python_bts_06.md

 } PyHeapTypeObject;
 ```

-To set up a type object effectively means to set up its slots.
+To set up a type object means to set up its slots.
 This is what `type_new()` does for the most part.

 ## Type initialization